nleonidov/P4/README.md

 ## MVP

+- BE data sent to requests
-- CRUD functionality on Reviews
+- Functioning create, read, update, destroy on Reviews
--
--
--

 \_\_